wildberries-ru/go-transport-generator/README.md

 **http-server-response-file** Allows you to return a file as a set of bytes

+**swagger-summary** Method summary for a swagger

+for example `Return list of items`

+**swagger-description** Method description for a swagger

+for example `size - set page size for pagination, offset - set offset for pagination`

 ### Generation
 Build binary and put it into binary path.
 ```